On the classification of topological orders: Nondegenerate ground states and braided fusion -categories

-Although every braided (multi)fusion $(n{-}1)$-category $\cB$, being dualizable, determines an $(n{+}2)$-dimensional TQFT, not every $\cB$ presents an $(n{+}1)$-dimensional topological order.
+Although every braided multifusion $(n{-}1)$-category $\cB$, being dualizable, determines an $(n{+}2)$-dimensional TQFT, not every $\cB$ presents an $(n{+}1)$-dimensional topological order.
 The missing ingredient, as in the multifusion $n$-category case, is a ``remote detectability'' axiom: some sort of ``centre'' of $\cB$ must be trivial.
 Let us write $\cZ_{(1)}(\cB)$ for the centre of $\cB$-as-a-nonbraided-object, i.e.\ its Drinfeld centre.
 Then $\cZ_{(1)}(\cB)$ is never trivial: the braiding on $\cB$ provides a way to realize every object of $\cB$ inside $\cZ_{(1)}(\cB)$.
-The appropriate centre of a braided monoidal object $\cB$, sometimes called its \define{M\"uger centre}, measures the extent to which objects in $\cB$ commute more than is mandated by the braiding.
-When we want to emphasize that $\cB$ is considered as a braided object, we will write this centre as $\cZ_{(2)}(\cB)$, and call it the \define{braided centre}.
+The appropriate centre of a braided monoidal object $\cB$ measures the extent to which objects in $\cB$ commute more than is mandated by the braiding.
+When we want to emphasize that $\cB$ is considered as a braided object, we will write this centre as $\cZ_{(2)}(\cB)$, and call it the \define{braided centre}; it is also commonly referred (when $\cB$ is a 1-category) as the \define{M\"uger centre} of $\cB$.
 When the braiding on $\cB$ is implicit, we will simply write $\cZ(\cB)$ and call it the \define{centre} of $\cB$.

 There are various equivalent ways to define $\cZ_{(2)}(\cB)$.
 Most fundamentally, one may consider the $n$-category of endomorphisms of the identity $1$-morphisms on $\cB \in \cat{Mor}_2((n{-}1)\cat{KarCat}_\bC)$.
 This is the $n$-category of \define{braided $\cB$-modules}.
 The identity element is ``$\cB$ as a braided $\cB$-module.''
 By definition, $\cZ_{(2)}(\cB)$ is its $(n{-}1)$-category of endomorphisms.
 The almost-functor $\Sigma : \cat{Mor}_2((n{-}1)\cat{KarCat}_\bC) \to \cat{Mor}_1(n\cat{KarCat}_\bC)$ is enough to provide an equivalence